 Narrator, ensemble, and tape

-Other works on disc:
+Other composers on CDs:

 Liner notes by Leta E. Miller, Robert Ashley, Gordon Mumma, Roger Reynolds, and Donald Scavarda